Vegan Red Velvet Chocolate Chip Cookies

 Chocolate chips are in a bowl with red velvet batter.

-• When you're ready to begin baking, preheat the oven to 350°F. Use a cookie dough scoop to create 36 cookie dough balls.
+• Use a cookie dough scoop to create 30 cookie dough balls.
 Roll the cookie dough balls in the powdered sugar and place on an ungreased cookie sheet, about 1½ inches apart.
 Bake for 9-10 minutes.

 • Remove from the oven and allow to sit on the pan for a minute or two before transferring to a rack to cool.